YashMehetre/YashMehetre/README.md

 I'm a passionate third-year B.Tech student specializing in Information Technology, with a keen interest in software development and emerging technologies.
 My journey is driven by curiosity and a desire to create impactful solutions.

 - 🔭 Currently working on: Payment Tracking and Analytics System
-- 🌱 Learning: Advanced React patterns and System Design
+- 🌱 Learning: System Design
 - 👯 Open to collaborate on: Open-source projects and innovative web applications
 - 🎯 2024 Goals: Contribute to major open-source projects and expand my full-stack expertise